 28.12.12.
 Steel mesh fence cordon.
 Weedy demolition site, Tuam St / Manchester St, S red zone

-*Tuam St: Red Fix Espresso Bar, temporary trailer, opposite Alice in Videoland (old PO).
-Bordered by Gap Filler planter boxes, Espresso Bar was closed, missing holiday trade.
+*Tuam St: I saw an Espresso Bar on a temporary trailer opposite Alice in Videoland (old PO).
+It was bordered by Gap Filler planter-boxes.
+The Espresso Bar was closed, missing holiday trade.
 (The area would become Evolution Sq).
-Behind stood, steel propped, McKenzie Willis ghost, facade awaiting restoration, Tuam St / High St.
+Behind stood steel-propped, McKenzie Willis ruined-facade awaiting restoration, Tuam St / High St.

 28.12.12.
 Red Fix Espresso Bar, Tuam St. McKenzie Willis, facade awaited restoration, Tuam St / High St behind, S red zone